miniwdl-ext/miniwdl-aws/README.md

 Each task job's log is also forwarded to [CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) under the `/aws/batch/job` group and a log stream name reported in miniwdl's log.
 Using `miniwdl_submit_awsbatch`, the workflow job's log is also forwarded.
 CloudWatch Logs indexes the logs for structured search through the AWS Console & API.

-An infrastructure misconfiguration might prevent the EFS or CloudWatch logs from being written at all.
-Then use the AWS Batch console/API to find status messages for the workflow or task jobs.
+Misconfigured infrastructure might prevent logs from being written to EFS or CloudWatch at all.
+In that case, use the AWS Batch console/API to find status messages for the workflow or task jobs.

 ## Appendix: expected AWS infrastructure